Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 Ledger Nano S Plus Review: PROS

-To start things off, the one thing that you should be aware of when going into this Ledger Nano S Plus review is that we’ll be looking at this wallet mostly from a comparison-based standpoint.
+To start, one thing to be aware of when entering this Ledger Nano S Plus review is that we’ll be examining this wallet primarily from a comparison-based standpoint.
 That’s because, essentially, the Nano S Plus is an improved version of the “world’s most popular wallet” - the Nano S.

-Worry not, though, since, towards the end of the review, I’ll also give you a quick rundown of the three hardware wallets currently available on Ledger.
+Worry not, though, since, towards the end of the review, I’ll also give you a quick rundown of other hardware wallets currently available on Ledger.

 A Bigger Screen Display

-When looking at the new Ledger Nano S Plus, one thing that you will notice almost immediately is the fact that the wallet has a much bigger display screen, when compared to the older Nano S model.
+When looking at Ledger Nano S Plus, one thing that you will notice almost immediately is the fact that the wallet has a much bigger screen compared to the old Nano S model.

-If you’re an owner of the older Nano S, you can probably immediately imagine just how major this factor is!
+If you’re an owner of the Nano S, you can probably imagine just how major this factor is!

 The original Nano S wallet has a pretty small screen.
 While it’s nothing that would be a “deal-breaker”, it does limit the display options on your device, nonetheless.
 This is especially evident when you compare the wallet with the Nano X - when doing a side-by-side comparison, the difference is staggering!

-Wanting to improve on the somewhat-outdated version of their most-popular wallet, Ledger has installed a stylish and modern screen display on the Nano S Plus.
+Wanting to improve on the somewhat-outdated version of their most popular wallet, Ledger has installed a stylish and modern display on the Nano S Plus.
 Reading through various user Ledger Nano S Plus reviews, it seems to have been the right decision!

-The bigger screen will allow you to see more apps and features at once, while also being much simpler to navigate through, too.
-On top of that, the new Ledger Nano S Plus has its screen integrated into the rest of the device in a rather seamless manner.
+The bigger screen will allow you to see more apps and features at once, while also being much simpler to navigate through.
+On top of that, the new Ledger Nano S Plus has its screen integrated into the rest of the device seamlessly.

 All in all, a bigger display is a welcome change, as far as this Ledger Nano S Plus review is concerned!